stride3d/stride-docs/en/manual/graphics/effects-and-shaders/shading-language/composition.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

-In addition to the inheritance system, XKSL introduces the concept of **composition**.
+In addition to the inheritance system, SDSL introduces the concept of **composition**.
 A composition is a member whose type is another shader class.
 It's defined the same way as variables.

 You can compose with an instance of the desired shader class or an instance of a shader class that inherits from the desired one.